-- CTX_XDL_SEARCH_BASE=search-base-set -The Linux VDA queries LDAP through a search base set to the root of the Active Directory Domain (for example, DC=mycompany,DC=com).
+- CTX\XDL\SITE\NAME=dns-name -The Linux VDA discovers LDAP servers through DNS.
+To limit the DNS search results to a local site, specify a DNS site name.
+This variable is set to <none> by default. - CTX\XDL\LDAP\LIST='list-ldap-servers' -The Linux VDA queries DNS to discover LDAP servers.
+If DNS cannot provide LDAP service records, you can provide a space-separated list of LDAP FQDNs with LDAP ports.
+For example, ad1.mycompany.com:389.
+This variable is set to <none> by default. - CTX\XDL\SEARCH\BASE=search-base-set -The Linux VDA queries LDAP through a search base set to the root of the Active Directory Domain (for example, DC=mycompany,DC=com).
 To improve search performance, you can specify a search base (for example, OU=VDI,DC=mycompany,DC=com).
-This variable is set to <none> by default. - CTX_XDL_FAS_LIST='list-fas-servers' -The Federated Authentication Service (FAS) servers are configured through the AD Group Policy.
+This variable is set to <none> by default. - CTX\XDL\FAS\LIST='list-fas-servers' -The Federated Authentication Service (FAS) servers are configured through the AD Group Policy.
 The Linux VDA does not support AD Group Policy, but you can provide a semicolon-separated list of FAS servers instead.
 The sequence must be the same as configured in the AD Group Policy.
-If any server address is removed, fill its blank with the <none> text string and do not modify the order of server addresses. - CTX_XDL_DOTNET_RUNTIME_PATH=path-to-install-dotnet-runtime -The path to install .NET Core Runtime 3.1 for supporting the new broker agent service ([ctxvda](#)).
-The default path is /usr/bin. - CTX_XDL_START_SERVICE=Y | N -Whether or not the Linux VDA services are started when the Linux VDA configuration is complete.
-Set to Y by default. - CTX_XDL_TELEMETRY_SOCKET_PORT -The socket port for listening for Citrix Scout.
-The default port is 7503. - CTX_XDL_TELEMETRY_PORT -The port for communicating with Citrix Scout.
-The default port is 7502.
+If any server address is removed, fill its blank with the <none> text string and do not modify the order of server addresses. - CTX\XDL\DOTNET\RUNTIME\PATH=path-to-install-dotnet-runtime -The path to install .NET Runtime 6.0 for supporting the new broker agent service ([ctxvda](#)).
+The default path is /usr/bin. - CTX\XDL\DESKTOP\ENVIRONMENT=gnome/mate -Specifies the GNOME or MATE desktop environment to use in sessions.
+If you leave the variable unspecified, the desktop currently installed on the VDA is used.
+However, if the currently installed desktop is MATE, you must set the variable value to mate.